phaserjs/phaser/README.md

 * Line.normalAngle gets the angle of the line normal in radians.
 * Line.normalX and Line.normalY contain the x and y components of the left-hand normal of the line.
 * Line.fromAngle will sets this line to start at the given `x` and `y` coordinates and for the segment to extend at `angle` for the given `length`.
+* BitmapData.drawGroup draws the immediate children of a Phaser.Group to a BitmapData.
+Children are only drawn if they have their `exists` property set to `true`.
+The children will be drawn at their `x` and `y` world space coordinates.
+When drawing it will take into account the child's rotation, scale and alpha values.
+No iteration takes place.
+Groups nested inside other Groups will not be iterated through.

 ### Updates